MrDogeBro/content_filter/README.md

 ### Filtering Messages

 To check a message with Content Filter, you have 2 options.
-You can either use the `.checkMessage()` or `.checkMessageList()` function which accepts the message as a string to scan as its argument.
+You can either use the `checkMessage()` or `checkMessageList()` function which accepts the message as a string to scan as its argument.

 ```python
 import content_filter